 North America enzymes market revenue by product, 2012-2020, (USD Million)

 Carbohydrase was the largest product segment accounting for USD 2,000 million of the overall market in 2013.
 Growing starch demand in food & beverage industry is expected to drive carbohydrase growth.

 Proteases are expected to grow at a CAGR of 7.9% from 2014 to 2020 On account of increasing awareness regarding protein consumption.
 Declining nutrition levels on account of changing lifestyles and hectic schedules is expected to promote proteases demand.

 These products are expected to witness high demand due to extensive use in applications including food processing, predigestion of baby foods, germination in breweries, fruit juice clarification, cheese manufacturing, meat tenderization, and conversion of starch into glucose.

 Food & beverage dominated the global market accounting for over 35% of the volume share.
-Growing demand for high nutrition diet coupled with favorable government initiatives for promoting industrialization in emerging economies of BRIC, is expected to positively impact the food & beverage industry growth.
+Growing demand for high nutrition diet coupled with favorable government initiatives for promoting industrialization in emerging economies of BRICS is expected to impact positively the food & beverage industry growth.